LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

     ...
 ```

-Please be noticed that you can set multiple markers to each test method.
+Please be noticed that you can set multiple markers for each test method.

-In order to run specific markers, you can run pytest with ```-m <mark>``` command as follows:
+To run specific markers, you can run pytest with ```-m <mark>``` command as follows:

 Example: Run only success scenarios test cases: